 So go ahead: throw each other off cliffs, plan departmental lunches, go away on weekend teambuilding retreats, but it's how you use these events which is vital to teambuilding and its effectiveness back in the workplace.

-Find out more about Impact Factory's Team Building Events, Training Days for Groups and Away Days.
+Find out more about Impact Factory's Team Building Events.